yardsale8/stat489_book/_sources/ReadingDataFromFiles/ReadingAndWritingFiles.txt

-In addition to the ``for`` loop, Python provides three methods to read data from the input file.
-The ``readline`` method reads one line from the file and returns it as a string.
-The string returned by ``readline`` will contain the newline character at the end.
-This method returns the empty string when it reaches the end of the file.
+In addition to using a list comprehension to read in the lines, we can simplify this process using ``readline``.
 The ``readlines`` method returns the contents of the entire file as a list of strings, where each item in the list represents one line of the file.
 It is also possible to read the entire file into a single string with ``read``. :ref:`Table 2 <filemethods2a>` summarizes these methods and the following session shows them in action.

 Note that we need to reopen the file before each read so that we start from the beginning.
 Each file has a marker that denotes the current read position